 Marketers select specific ad platforms and ad types based on customers they want to reach.
 In particular, you want to target users by where they are in the sales funnel.

 This example demonstrates just how good Gmail ads can be for customers at the top of the funnel.
 And it makes sense.

 When we’re in Gmail, we’re not actively seeking a grammar checking tool at that exact moment.
 If we were, we’d likely be conducting a Google search.
 This is why pay-per-click search ads are much better for customers with higher intent.

 But marketers want to reach buyers at every phase of the sales funnel.
 The power of digital ads lies in their ability to go wherever your customers are spending their time and dedicating their attention.

 Gmail ads are perfect for customers who exist towards the top of the sales journey.

-Don’t take it from me; check out these excellent examples of how two companies found success with Gmail ads.
+Don’t take it from us; check out these excellent examples of how two companies found success with Gmail ads.